Members of the University of Michigan community can get dissertation & thesis formatting assistance from the experts at ScholarSpace:

 Please note that, as a University of Michigan student, you have free access to the Microsoft Office suite of tools -- including Microsoft Word.
 Visit this link to learn more and to download Office to your own computer.

-LaTeX is a writing and markup language often used in science and engineering documents because it allows for great control in creating complex equations and formulas.
+LaTeX is a markup language (sometimes accessed through the Overleaf editor) that is often used in science and engineering documents because it allows for great control in creating complex equations and formulas.
 ScholarSpace does not maintain a template for dissertations created with LaTeX, and we can only provide very limited support for it.
 That said, there is a community of U-M folks who actively maintain this LaTeX template to keep it in line with Rackham's guidelines.

 Here are some other very useful resources: